 A comprehensive range of Central and Local Government publications including Parliamentary papers, legislation, statistics, official reports, annual plans and annual reports, district schemes and other planning documents.

-Some relevant material from this collection is available at Central Library Manchester.
+Some relevant material from this collection will be available at Tūranga.
 Some early, fragile items in the collection are only available to view by appointment at our Archives collection.

 Graphic novels and comics can be found at all of our libraries in a range of topics and genres, from manga and superhero titles to biographies and memoirs in comic form.
 We collect graphic novels by New Zealand and international authors and have a variety of material suitable for adults and younger readers.